SpareBank1/sb1-personal-client-python-tutorial/README.md

 Have fun!

-We assume that you have an up to date Python environment running.
+We assume that you have an up to date Python environment running

 ## Set up a webserver
 We need a local web server that is allowed to run python scripts.
 An easy solution is to use the CGIHTTPServer module.

-We create a new project folder "OpenAPIPythonTutorial" and in this folder we create a script folder "cgi-bin" this is the default script folder name for the CGIHTTPServer module.
+We create a new project folder "OpenAPIPythonTutorial" and in this folder we create a script folder "cgi-bin" this is the default script folder name for the CGIHTTPServer module

 Create a file in the "cgi-bin" folder: "tutorial.py"